A maximum principle argument for the uniform convergence of graph Laplacian regressors: Problem set-up and Main results

+which is known to be essentially minimax optimal for the recovery of the trend function.
+We will discuss more on this in section \ref{sec:litera}. \nc

+One can cast the estimates in Theorems \ref{thm:var} and \ref{thm:bias} in terms of \textit{sample error} and \textit{approximation error} estimates in the following sense: the first theorem gives an estimate on the random variation (in an $L^\infty$ norm) one sees when comparing the solution of the (random) optimization problem \eqref{op:graphBelkin} and the associated mean or homogenized problem \eqref{eqn:M-Var-Prob}.
+The second theorem gives an estimate between the solution of the homogenized problem \eqref{eqn:M-Var-Prob} and the Bayes regressor, or in other words it provides an $L^\infty$ estimate on the bias induced (in the homogenized limit) by the regularizing term. \nc

-We conclude this section by making a few remarks.
+We conclude this section by making a few remarks of a technical nature.

 \begin{remark} Our results can be generalized in a straightforward way to the case where the trend function $\mu$ is smooth everywhere except on a regular $m-1$ dimensional discontinuity set $D_\mu$ .
 In such case we can obtain similar error bounds for the difference between the solution to the graph PDE and the solution to the continuum PDE.
 Such error bounds are uniform away from the discontinuity set $D_\mu$.
-The reason for this is that most of our estimates are local, and even those that are not, only involve averaging at the length scale $\veps$. \end{remark}
+The reason for this is that most of our estimates are local, and even those that are not, only involve averaging at the length scale $\veps$.
+It is not clear how to utilize our techniques, which are strongly grounded in the theory of elliptic PDE, to settings where the trend function is highly irregular. \nc \end{remark}

-\begin{remark} As was mentioned in Section \ref{sec:Setup}, although we state our main results assuming the data $\x_1, \dots, \x_n$ to be uniformly distributed in $\M$ and the $\xi_i$ to be identically distributed, it is completely straightforward to extend them to a more general setting.
-In particular, suppose that $(\x_1,y_1), \dots, (\x_q, y_q)$ are samples from $\bgamma$ and $\x_{q+1}, \dots, \x_{n}$ are samples from $\rho$, where $\bgamma$ can be decomposed as in Section \ref{sec:Setup} with a smooth density $\rho$ on $\M$ that is bounded away from zero, and the function $p_x(s)$ (representing the conditionals of labels given feature vectors) is smooth in both $x$ and $s$.
-Then, Theorems \ref{thm:var},\ref{thm:bias},\ref{thm:consistency} and \ref{them:semi} continue to be true if we now let $v$ be the solution to the PDE
+\begin{remark} [A more general statistical model\nc] As was mentioned in Section \ref{sec:Setup}, although we state our main results assuming the data $\x_1, \dots, \x_n$ to be uniformly distributed in $\M$ and the $\xi_i$ to be identically distributed, it is completely straightforward to extend them to a more general setting.
+In particular, one can suppose that